eapen/tweettweetdroid/README.md

 * [x] User can sign in to Twitter using OAuth login
-* [ ] User can view the tweets from their home timeline
+* [x] User can view the tweets from their home timeline
-* [ ] User should be displayed the username, name, and body for each tweet
+* [x] Should display the username, name, and body for each tweet
-* [ ] User should be displayed the relative timestamp for each tweet "8m", "7h"
+* [x] Should be displayed the relative timestamp for each tweet "8m", "7h"
 * [ ] User can view more tweets as they scroll with infinite pagination
 * [ ] User can compose a new tweet
 * [ ] User can click a “Compose” icon in the Action Bar on the top right